Part II: Implementing Your Plan in Brightspace

 Organize and Add Content

-- Add a module or edit the titles of the content modules provided in CITL Setup Kit according to the topic/theme noted in course schedule, see Content tool overview.
+- Create a module for each week (sample provided in CITL Course Setup Kit Template) or organize content modules according to the topic/theme noted in course schedule, see Content tool overview.

 - Use ‘Manage Files Area‘ in Brightspace if want to create/copy the file structure currently on your computer or to upload a number of files at one time.